 Elected members acknowledge the efforts of the Chief Executive and his team for both delivering on our business as usual programmes and for responding to these extra demands.

 The affordability of rates continues to be at the forefront of elected member minds.
-In the year under review, the actual rates collected dropped by -0.84% for 2021/22 which was lower than forecasted in 10 Year Plan 2021-2031 at -0.54%.
-Our focus will continue to be on delivering services effectively and efficiently.
+In the year under review, the actual rates collected dropped by 0.82% for 2021/22 which was lower than forecasted in 10 Year Plan 2021-2031 at 0.54%.
+Our focus will continue to be on delivering services effectively and efficiently continues.

 Annual reports for councils are extensive.
 We report on the performance of each service we provide followed by the overall financial statements which details our financial position as at 30 June 2022.
-We are pleased to report that for the financial year ending 30 June 2022 Council's external debt is now down to \$28.2 million.
-Some of this is due to deferred capital works, and some due to Council reducing cash on hand.
+We are pleased to report that for the financial year ending 30 June 2022 Council's external debt is now to \$28.2 million.